cargox/wreckit/README.md

  ...
 ```

-Configure the environment variable token the will constrain the requests to Wreckit routes and restart your server.
+Configure the environment variable token that will constrain the requests to Wreckit routes and restart your server.

 ```
   export WRECKIT_API_KEY="my-secret-key"